SUVs a bright spot in Russia as drivers seek winter wheels

 Analysts say the auto makers that will thrive in the Russian market will be those offering the right product mix - which means a big selection of SUVs.

-Ford Sollers, an alliance between Ford (F.N) and Russian car maker Sollers (SVAV.MM) will add the Edge and EcoSport SUV models from 2014.
+Ford Sollers, an alliance between Ford and Russian car maker Sollers will add the Edge and EcoSport SUV models from 2014.